Integrality of $\mathrm{GL}_2\times\mathrm{GL}_2$ Rankin-Selberg integrals for ramified representations: Proving the reduced problem

-In this section we deal with $\pi_1\times \pi_2$ where one representation is an unramified twist of Steinberg, and the other one is either a fully-ramified principal-series or a ramified twist of Steinberg.
+In this section we deal with $\pi_1\times \pi_2$ where one representation is an unramified twist of the Steinberg representation, and the other one is either a fully-ramified principal-series representation or a ramified twist of the Steinberg representation.